Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 binary and use it as they see fit under the terms of the license.
 This document describes how to do that.

-Tunnelblick runs on macOS 10.13 and higher when built with Xcode 15 as described in this document.
+Tunnelblick runs on macOS High Sierra (10.13) and higher when built with Xcode 16 as described in this document.

 When running on recent versions of macOS, Tunnelblick's tun and tap system extensions are restricted:

- * On macOS 10.15 ("Catalina"), the computer must be restarted after loading the system extensions for the first time.
+ * On macOS Catalina (10.15), the computer must be restarted after loading the system extensions for the first time.

- * On macOS 10.16 ("Big Sur"), Tunnelblick's tun and tap system extensions can be used only after being installed and approved by an administrator;
+ * On macOS Big Sur (10.16), Tunnelblick's tun and tap system extensions can be used only after being installed and approved by an administrator;
    the installation process involves restarting the computer.